barrywire/web-sockets/README.md

-# web-sockets
+# CSC 315 Distributed Systems - Assignemnt 1

-Basic implementation of web sockets using Nodejs and HTML, CSS
+Basic implementation of web sockets using HTML, JavaScript and CSS for the client and Ruby for the server.

+## Installation